How to become a judge, how much do they charge and how are judges appointed?

 What is the salary of a judge?

-The thorny road of education and demanding practice deserves a decent salary.
-So how much do judges make?
-The salary of judges reflects not only the importance and difficulty of the job, but also the responsibility judges have in deciding people’s fates.
-They are calculated on the basis of the average wage in the national economy and a coefficient that depends on the position and the length of experience of the judge.
+The thorny road of education and demanding practice deserves a decent remuneration.
+So how much do judges earn?
+The salary of judges reflects not only the importance and difficulty of the job, but also the responsibility judges have in deciding the fate of the people.
+They are calculated on the basis of the average salary in the national economy and a coefficient that depends on the position and the length of experience of the judge.

 What does an assistant judge do?